 Read on to see how you can get involved ...

-The Humans of Glasgow network was set up in 2020 to respond to the humanitarian crisis created after the Home Office accommodation subcontractor Mears Group moved 321 refugees and asylum seekers out of their homes into hotels across Glasgow during the Lockdown.
+The Humans network was set up during the 2020 Lockdown to respond to the humanitarian crisis after the Home Office accommodation subcontractor Mears Group moved hundreds refugees and asylum seekers out of their homes and crowded people into hotels across Glasgow.

 Volunteers provide one-to-one support and gather items and essential resources to assist asylum seekers leaving hotels and being moved into flats.
 We are replicating the idea in other parts of the country too.